life-termer/life-termer.github.io/about.markdown

 Now I am looking for a place for student internship.
 I’ve already known a thing or two about Java programming, have made couple simple projects and I’m looking forward to apply my knowledge in practice.
 Meanwhile, I’m studding Spring and Hibernate frameworks.

 Next year I am planning to graduate and find a permanent job in Slovenia.
-So, feel free to contact me anytime. :simple_smile:
+So, feel free to contact me anytime.😀